merkle-open/generator-nitro/packages/project-nitro/readme.md

 ## do / issues

-* test with bigger project
-  * ...and more features e.g. dynamicImport('...');
-* check stylelint config (works unreliable & lintDirtyModulesOnly does not work as expected)
-* work on generator
+* work on generator & documentation
 * which webpack deps for dev/prod in project? does it work?
 * cleanup (_app, examples, ...)

 ### prio 2

 * lerna compatibility of babel-loader with excludes
-* what to do with malfunctioning iconfont feature?
+* what to do with malfunctioning iconfont feature? maybe move css & image processing to project
-* use husky v1 for githooks when ready
-* documentation
+* check stylelint config (works unreliable & lintDirtyModulesOnly does not work as expected)

 ### prio 3 (after launch)